adewunmigenius/PHP-ChatApp/readme.md

-A simple chat application using php and mysql
+A simple chat application using php and mysql, while using js for text validation